materials-marketplace/user-docs/docs/source/ucs/uc1.md

     app.run()
 ```

-This piece of code is a kind of safety check that the function "app.run()" is only called when this scrip "app.py" is actually being called.
+This piece of code is a kind of safety check that the function "app.run()" is only called when "app.py" is actually being called by docker.
 It is also possible to load this script from somewhere else via "import app" if one of the functions should be use elsewhere and in this case, the function "run()" should not be called.

 ## requirements.txt